edibotopic/sqong/readme.md

 odin build . -o:speed -out:bin/sqong
 ```

-If you want develop with the code just run:
+If you want to develop with the code just run:

 ```odin
 odin run . -out:bin/sqong